-Lori Bartle is a classically-trained guitarist and vocalist who performs in diverse community settings throughout the Denver area.
+Lorian Bartle is a classically-trained guitarist and vocalist who performs in diverse community settings throughout the Denver area.
 Her eclectic repertoire encompasses classical, traditional, and popular favorites.
 She has performed for special events and occasions, including weddings, cocktail hours, senior living community gatherings, and holiday parties.
 Recent highlights include featured performances at the Applewood Business Association’s Tuxes & Tees event, Foothills Art Center member openings, Taste of Golden, and the City of Wheat Ridge Performance Artist Series.
+She currently serves as chair of the speaker committee for the Applewood Business Association and community outreach chair for the Foothills Music Teacher Association.

 A versatile educator, Ms. Bartle teaches guitar in classical, traditional, and contemporary styles as well as keyboard theory and music theory in her Wheat Ridge studio.
 Her students perform regularly in Foothills Music Teacher Association recitals and community events.
 She has been teaching since 1998, both in the classroom and as a private guitar instructor.
 Ms. Bartle has taught ear training courses at Florida State University and elementary music in the Denver area.
 She founded a strings program at a Denver-area charter school which grew to encompass 55 students.